1 Hour / 1 CE

 • Intended Audience

 This training is designed for mental health professionals who work with clients experiencing trauma, personality disorders, or challenges with emotional regulation.
-It is suitable for clinicians at all career stages and across various practice settings, including outpatient clinics, hospitals, community mental health centers, and private practices.
-The program is also appropriate for those in related healthcare and support roles who wish to deepen their understanding and skills in these areas.
+It is suitable for those specializing in psychotherapy, counseling, or clinical psychology, as well as healthcare and support professionals seeking to deepen their understanding and skills in these areas.

 • Experience Level